alishhde/Couriers-Planning-Problem/README.md

 This step focuses on the $sequence$ variables, which define the actual visiting order of nodes (items and depot) for each courier.
 The strategy used here is:
 - `Which variable to search for correct assignment?` `Sequence` Variable.
-- `How to select the variable inside the array of variable?` `dom_w_deg` (domain size weighted by degree), which prioritizes variables that appear in the largest number of constraints or have the most constrained domains.
+- `How to select the variable inside the array of variable?` `dom_w_deg` (Choose the variable with largest domain, divided by the number of attached constraints weighted by how often they have caused failure), which prioritizes variables that appear in the largest number of constraints or have the most constrained domains.
 This can help in quickly identifying critical route assignments.
-- `How to select a value for that variable?`: $indomain\_random$, which chooses values randomly within the allowed domain.
+- `How to select a value for that variable?`: `indomain_random`, which chooses values randomly within the allowed domain.
 Random selection diversifies the search, helping the solver escape local minima or heavily constrained areas.
-- `What is the search strategy?` $complete$, which is an exhaustive exploration of the search space.
+- `What is the search strategy?` `complete`, which is an exhaustive exploration of the search space.

 ### Item Assignment Optimization